Anatolian Black

-Breed Characteristics
+Characteristics

-Anatolian Blacks are a taurine, short-horned variety of cattle.
+The Anatolian Black is a taurine, short-horned variety of cattle.
 Conformation between animals tends to vary, and individuals can exhibit a beef or dairy build.
 They are small-bodied, with a long trunk and slim bones.
 Short ribs give a medium chest depth.
 Females grow 100–110 cm at the shoulder, have a body length of 110–120 cm, and weigh 200–300 kg.
 Males weigh 300–400 kg.
 The neck is of average length with a small dewlap.
 The rear end of the body is wider and higher than the front - shoulders are narrow, long and slant, and the rump is sharp and slant.
 The back is straight.
 Legs are short with strong hooves.

 The head narrows towards the nose, and possesses profound eyes.
 Bulls have big heads with a convex profile; cows have narrower heads with a small, long face.
 Males and females are both horned.

 The skin is thick and tough, and coat colour is usually raven black.
 The hair is slightly wavy on the neck, and hair on the inner surface of the ears is thick.

-Anatolian Blacks can survive harsh conditions, as well as poor care and diet.
+The cattle can survive harsh conditions, as well as poor care and diet.
 They are highly resistant to diseases and parasites.
 These characteristics make them a high priority for conservation.
 However, their adaptability and low maintenance characteristics have also come at a cost to productivity.

 The breeding age for heifers is 24–28 months.
 Female birthweight is 17–19 kg; male birthweight is 18–20 kg.
 Cows possess a good maternal instinct, and the mother will not let her milk down unless she can see her calf.